sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/m1s_module.md

     <tr>
         <td>BOOT Mode</td>
         <td>
-        When power on, the chip determines the level of the BOOT pin and selects one of the two boot options 在启动时，芯片判定 BOOT 引脚的电平，选择两个启动选项之一<br>
+        When power on, the chip starts depend on the the voltage level of the BOOT pin: <br>
-        · BOOT 高电平：从 FLASH 存储启动
+        · BOOT is 1 ：Start from flash<br>
-        · BOOT 低电平：进入串口下载模式
+        · BOOT is 0 ：Download from uart
         </td>
     </tr>
 </table>
- -->

 ## Contact

 M1s Dock meets different needs of customers in various scenarios.
 Please contact email [support@sipeed.com](support@sipeed.com) for technical support and business cooperation